apache/jackrabbit-oak/oak-doc/src/site/markdown/features/oak-run-nodestore-connection-options.md

 Some commands may not require the BlobStore details.
 Check the specific oak-run command help to see if access to BlobStore is required or not.

+## Read Write Mode

+By default most commands would connect to NodeStore in read only mode.
+This ensure that oak-run commands can be safely used with productions setup and does not cause any side effect.

+For some operations read-write access would be required.
+This can be done by passing `--read-write` option.
+In read-write mode it should be ensured that Oak version from oak-run is matching with Oak version used by application to create the repository.

+A newer version of oak-run can read repository created by older version of Oak (as Oak is backward compatible) However if writes are done by newer version of oak-run (which is more recent than Oak version used by repository application) then it may cause issues due to change in storage format.

 ## NodeStore

 ### SegmentNodeStore